Free amigurumi snake crochet pattern

-This amigurumi snake crochet pattern was designed by the talented amigurumi designer Khuc Cay to help celebrate the Simply Crochet 2021 Zodiac Calendar.
-The calendar features adorable animal interpretations of the 12 star signs that rule the zodiac houses in the astrological calendar to see you through the celestial year.
+This amigurumi snake crochet pattern was designed by the talented amigurumi designer Khuc Cay to help celebrate the Simply Crochet 2021 Zodiac Calendar from issue 104 of Simply Crochet.
+It's still available as a digital issue which includes the calendar and all the patterns, or you can also find it on Ravelry.

 If you're new to amigurumi, check out our What is Amigurumi guide, as well as our how to crochet amigurumi tutorial!
 And if you're completely new to crochet, then you can always check out our complete crochet guide for beginners, as well as finding more amigurumi projects in our free crochet patterns section.

-Your Free Snake Amigurumi Crochet Pattern
+Free Crochet Snake Amigurumi Pattern

 You will need